 In June 2015, CAO received a complaint from a local community organization and community members regarding Lonmin’s Marikana mine in North West Province, South Africa.
-The complaint cites concerns about contamination of air and groundwater, and negative impacts on the living conditions of nearby communities, including on housing, water and sanitation, infrastructure and employment.
+The complaint cites concerns about contamination of air and groundwater and negative impacts on the living conditions of nearby communities, including on housing, water, sanitation, infrastructure, and employment.
 The complaint also cites concerns about the project’s social and environmental commitments, IFC’s social and environmental due diligence, and non-compliance with national law.

 CAO found the complaint eligible for further assessment in June 2015, and an assessment trip was conducted in August 2015.
 During the assessment, the parties agreed to address the issues through a dispute resolution process.
 CAO subsequently held a series of bilateral meetings with the parties during 2016 to provide capacity building and assist them in drafting and adopting a set of principles to govern the dispute resolution process.
 CAO also convened several joint meetings as part of the process.
 However, in December 2016, the complainants decided to withdraw citing a lack of progress.
 This decision was confirmed in March 2017 and the case was transferred to CAO's compliance function for appraisal.
 In December 2017, CAO concluded that the case merited a CAO compliance investigation of IFC’s E&S performance.